Everybody loves to read a success story.

 Time is precisely what you don’t have when you’re running a viral news website.

-Your site HAS to be updated every day, several times a day with new exciting posts which have to be shared across your social networks.
+Your site HAS to be updated every day, several times a day with new exciting posts that have to be shared across your social networks.

 If there’s a bug that needs urgent fixing or you need an extra feature, it will rob you of time to do the important stuff like posting and sharing fresh content.